Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 How do they do this?

-As you experience cognitive dissonance, it makes your mind is hold onto two or more beliefs, reality’s, ideas or values, it causes a hazy mind, brain fog, when you can see the facts and the reality, yet it’s not matching those beliefs people find any reason or excuses to relieve the discomfort within their own minds, making incidents not as bad as they were, blaming themselves etc the psychological abuse received in this way, leaves you confused, full of heartache, with mixed feelings of betrayal and you feeling to blame.
+As you experience cognitive dissonance, it makes your mind is holding onto two or more beliefs, reality’s, ideas or values, it causes a hazy memory, brain fog, when you can see the facts and the truth, yet it’s not matching those beliefs people find any reason or excuses to relieve the discomfort within their own minds, making incidents not as bad as they were, blaming themselves etc. the psychological abuse received in this way, leaves you confused, full of heartache, with mixed feelings of betrayal and you feeling to blame.

 Evasion.
-Avoiding what we don’t want to know, creating a sense of denial within our minds, creating that dissonance.
+We are avoiding what we don’t want to know, creating a sense of denial within our minds, creating that dissonance.

-Seeking validation, which is a good thing, unfortunately, that validation we seek is often from the narcissist, which only end up reinforcing That cognitive dissonance.
+Seeking validation, which is a good thing, unfortunately, that validation we find is often from the narcissist, which only ends up reinforcing That cognitive dissonance.

 Healthy ways to reduce cognitive dissonance and get your mind back on track and working for you.

 Write it out.
-Keep a written diary, write down the reality and facts exactly as they are no matter how painful, facing that pain and stepping over that pain will, in the end, free your mind from the pain it’s suffering now, every time your mind tries to tell you an easier story, read the truth out.
+Keep a written diary, write down the reality and facts precisely as they are no matter how painful, facing that pain and stepping over that pain will, in the end, free your mind from the pain it’s suffering now, every time your brain tries to tell you a more straightforward story, read the truth out.
 Until you got reality in your mind and can naturally leave it in the past.

 When your beliefs and reality don’t match, it helps to understand what your beliefs are and recognise the reality isn’t matching, instead of making excuses in your own mindset.

-Change your beliefs, this can be hard especially if it’s important to you.
+Change your beliefs, and this can be hard, especially if it’s important to you.